 The book is intended to simplify photographic concepts so that you can make better images no matter what kind of camera you use, from a camera phone to your favorite DSLR.
 Enjoy!

 You can download the book for free in iBooks here.
+And if you like the book, please leave a review!

 All words and images ©2006-2017 Wendy G. Gunderson.
 Any use without written permission is prohibited.
 For licensing information, please send inquiries via the Contact page.